-Debbie Revell is outstanding in the field of dog training and behavior.
-She holds a Diploma in Companion Animal Behavior and Training from the Centre of Applied Pet Ethnology in England.
-She is a Certified Dog Behavior Consultant (CDBC) and Associate Certified Cat Behavior Consultant (ACCBC) through the International Association of Animal Behavior Consultants (IAABC).
-She is also credited with a professional membership of Association of Professional Dog Trainers (APDT) and a Diplomat of the Centre of Applied Pet Ethnology (the study of animal behavior).
+Debbie Revell has been contributing in the field of dog training and behavior since 1999.
+After earning her diploma in Companion Animal Behavior and Training from the Centre of Applied Pet Ethology in England she challenged herself to become a Certified Dog Behavior Consultant (CDBC) and Associate Certified Cat Behavior Consultant (ACCBC) through the International Association of Animal Behavior Consultants (IAABC).
+She is also credited with a professional membership of Association of Professional Dog Trainers (APDT) and a Diplomat of the Centre of Applied Pet Ethology (the study of animal behavior).

-Committed to training methods using positive reinforcement Debbie is an advocate of clicker training.
+Committed to training methods using positive reinforcement, Debbie is an advocate of clicker training.
 She has been clicker training animals for over 15 years and competes with her clicker trained dogs in top levels of obedience and agility.
-She has many years experience in the training and rehabilitation of problem dogs and cats and is an expert on the effects of diet on canine behavior and training.
+Her expertise in training and rehabilitation of problem dogs and cats has earned a glowing reputation across Northwest Florida.

-Debbie offers advice for pets with problem behaviors and teaches a variety of dog training classes from puppy to advanced levels.
-She gives workshops on learning theory, clicker training, aggression and behavior modification.
+Debbie offers training plans for pets with problem behaviors, teaches a variety of dog training classes from puppy to advanced levels.
+She gives workshops on nutrition, learning theory, clicker training, aggression, and behavior modification.
 She is a member of the Five Flags Dog Training Club and the Florida Pan-Handlers Australian Shepherd Club.
 In addition, she works with local rescue organizations and shelters giving advice and temperament testing some of the more challenging dogs.

 Nutcha Sarangkasisi, Trainer

 Nutcha loves all animals and animal training is her gift.
 Nutcha graduated from Eckerd College in 2008 with a degree in Marine Biology.
-For 2 years, she has worked at the Gulfarium as a marine mammal trainer.
-Since she also has a special interest in learning more about dog training, Nutcha has been assisting at Pets Behave for a couple of years, and has now begun teaching our Fort Walton Beach Puppy Kindergarten and Beginner Obedience, transferring her hands-on training skills from sea to land.
+For three years, she has worked at the Gulfarium as a marine mammal trainer.
+Since she also has a special interest in learning more about dog training, Nutcha originally began assisting at Pets Behave for a couple of years, and has now begun teaching our Fort Walton Beach Puppy Kindergarten and Beginner Obedience, transferring her hands-on training skills from sea to land.
 Her goal is to become a top notch dog trainer.
 Nutcha’s family includes 2 wild and crazy Shih Tzu’s, Taylor and Sammy, and her Lab Mix rescue dog, Slick.

 Emily Thomas, Trainer

 After working with Great Danes, Gina decided on a breed of her own, the Shetland Sheepdog (Sheltie).
 Gina attended conformation and handling classes in Miami.
 She then went on to work with a professional handler for 2 years.
 Gina’s kennel name is Rockstar Shelties.
 She has two Shelties CH Lacewood Rock Star RA (Cicsco) and Rockstar’s Luminosity (Lux) who are in agility and obedience training.